 Step 4: Carefully move each square to a parchment paper-lined baking sheet.
 If you have difficulty getting the dough up, use a bench scraper to slide under the dough and lift it off the silicone mat.

-Step 5: Add some pie filling, fruit, or jam to the square cut pieces of dough.
+Step 5: Add pie filling, fruit, or jam to the square cut pieces of dough.
 Carefully fold the dough over the fruit filling.
-If you add too much fruit filling, some can spill out a little bit.
+If you add too much fruit filling, some may leak out a little.
 To lower this risk, you can use more fruit from the pie filling and less of the thick syrup.

 👀 Sandi Says: If you assemble these on your silicone mat, move the pastries to a parchment paper-lined baking sheet.
 You can use the bench scraper or a flat metal spatula to scoop under each pastry to lift it.